OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-16.md

 Samaria did not commit half the sins you did.
 You have done more abominable things than they, and have made your sisters seem righteous by all these things you have done.

 ## Ezekiel 16:52
-Bear your disgrace, for you have furnished some justification for your sisters.
+Bear your shame, for you have provided some justification for your sisters.
 Because your sins were more vile than theirs, they appear more righteous than you.
 So then, be ashamed and bear your disgrace, for you have made your sisters appear righteous.

 ## Ezekiel 16:53
 “‘Nevertheless, I will restore the fortunes of Sodom and her daughters and of Samaria and her daughters, and your fortunes along with them,